 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The Novello Theatre was the first theatre Queen Elizabeth went to for an evening performance in the West End (then called the Strand Theatre).
+The Novello Theatre had a trend of multi-year runs in every decade with A Funny Thing Happened on the Way to the Forum, No Sex Please, We’re British and The Real Thing.
+The Novello Theatre was the first theatre Queen Elizabeth went to for an evening performance in the West End.
 The play was Arsenic and Old Lace.